-On Thursday 4 August 2016, the Bank of England base rate reduced from 0.50% to 0.25%.
+On Thursday 2 August 2018 the Bank of England base rate increased from 0.50% to 0.75%.

-Banks and building societies use the base rate when calculating their interest rates for some mortgage products.
+The Bank of England base rate is the official interest rate set by the Bank of England’s Monetary Policy Committee.
+Banks and building societies use the base rate to calculate interest rates for some mortgage products.

 How does the Bank of England base rate affect me?

 The type of mortgage you have will determine whether you could be affected by a change to the Bank of England base rate.

 Santander’s Follow on Rate (FoR) is currently 4.00% (Bank of England base rate plus 3.25%).

 Santander’s FoR is a variable rate that all mortgage deals taken on or after 23 January 2018 will automatically transfer to when the initial product period ends.
 The FoR tracks, and is directly linked to, the Bank of England base rate, so will always move in line with changes to the base rate.
 This means your interest rate and monthly payments will move up and down as base rate changes.